vipulnaik/diet-exercise-health/profile-information/physical-exercise/standing-on-one-leg-with-eyes-closed-with-history.md

     temperatures of 2 degrees Celsius or less, I should skip this exercise or do it with no threshold expectation.

+* Starting 2024-11-17, I am increasing the baseline threshold to 40 seconds.
+The new logic is:

+  * Baseline of 40 seconds

+  * If I am doing the exercise after I return from jogging, no adjustment (40 seconds remains the target)

+  * If I am doing the exercise without jogging or similar warmup, then temperature-based adjustment as follows.
+If the temperature is 20 degrees Celsius or higher, no adjustment.
+If the temperature is greater than 0 degrees Celsius and less than 20 degrees Celsius, then twice the temperature in degrees Celsius.
+For instance, if the temperature is 10 degrees Celsius, the threshold is 20.
+For temperatures of0 degrees Celsius or less, I should skip this exercise or do it with no threshold expectation.

 ### How the threshold duration is used

 If I don't clear the threshold duration on my first attempt, I